DeepLabc/Animal_Action/README.md

 action predict: https://pan.baidu.com/s/188_0wvfiKCQKOCYshb-58g (5ai5)

 ## Use
-we use yolox_s model to complete animal detection, note that YOLOX is not the original version and contains a branch of the predictive behavior of a single frame.
-Details can be seen in the code and then changed as you needed.
+We use yolox_s model to complete animal detection

 Modifying the weight path of st-gcn in script ./ActionEstLoader.py